Flashcard sheet generator inputs

 What separators can I use between the front and back?

-Which back alignment should I choose for duplex printing?
+Which back alignment should I try first?

 Are printed flashcards enough for learning?